KnockoutCoder/KnockoutCoder/README.md

 </div>

-> _I set up tests and pipelines to make progress steady and dependable._
+> _i set up tests and pipelines to make progress steady and dependable._
-> _Testing is something I enjoy because it helps the team move quickly without fear of regression._
+> _testing is something I enjoy because it helps the team move quickly without fear of regression._
-> _My focus is on small, consistent safeguards that build trust over time._
+> _my focus is on small, consistent safeguards that build trust over time._

 <div align="center">